aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/save-files/_index.md

 ## **How to Save File to Text Files with Custom Separator**

 Text files contain spreadsheet data without formatting.
-The file is a kind of plain text file that can have some customized delimiters between its data.
+The file is a kind of plain‑text file that can have customized delimiters between its data.

 ```html
 <!DOCTYPE html>